-- After we check if the data isn't null, we'll need to perform some actions on the data.
-We'll first need to get the number of citations for each paper on the page: - We'll create a function called 'getCitationCount' for this, followed by getting the range of years of papers (done with the 'getYearInformation' function), followed by calculating the total number of citations (done with the 'totalCites' function we'll create).
-Let's add the call to the function, and deal with implementing them afterwards. - Since this function only gets called if we have one page of results, we'll just need to use index 0 in the 'citesPages' array.
+- After we check if the data isn't null, we'll need to perform some actions on the data. - We'll first need to get the number of citations for each paper on the page (We'll create a function called 'getCitationCount' for this) - Then we'll need to get the range of years of papers (done with the 'getYearInformation' function) - This will be followed by calculating the total number of citations (done with the 'totalCites' function we'll create). - Let's add the call to the functions, and deal with implementing them afterwards. - Since these functions only gets called if we have one page of results, we'll just need to use index 0 in the 'citesPages' array.
 Remember this array holds the total citations on each page.
 Add a call to the 'getCitationCount' function which takes in 'data' as an argument, and assign the result to 'citesPages[0]'.
 Afterwards, call the function for 'getYearInformation' again sending data as an argument to the function, and finally calling the 'totalCites' function with no arguments.
-Your 'doCallForLessThan100Papers' function should now look like the following:
+Your 'doCallForLessThan100Papers' function should now look like the following, which is also included lab4functions.txt file included with the lab: